- Top 20+ Diversity Equity Inclusion Titles (with Descriptions) 2024 - October 18, 2024

 Why I wrote this?

 Ongig’s Text Analyzer software helps you transform your job descriptions.
-It does this through optimizing your text and removing unconscious bias.
+It does this by optimizing your text and removing unconscious bias.
 Please click the Request Demo button if you’d like to learn more.